 Provides listening, speaking and reading activities that help students recognize and produce a variety of stress and intonation patterns in English.
 Helps students to produce problematic English sounds.

-Prerequisite: ESL 041 or ESL 071 with a grade of C or better, or LOEP Reading assessment score of 46+
+Prerequisite: ESL 041 or ESL 071 with a grade of C or better, or LOEP Reading or language use assessment score of 70+

 ESL 021 | Basic Grammar